Northcott Theatre: History

 The Northcott is the seventh building in Exeter to be used as a theatre.

 In 1962, the Theatre Royal, Exeter, was demolished to be replaced by an office block; however, there were many people in Exeter who were determined that the city should not be without a theatre for very long.
-Early in 1962, Mr George Vernon Northcott (1891-1963) had started negotiations with the board of directors of the Theatre Royal with the view to "saving" the theatre, and its re-creation as a theatre and arts centre.
+Early in 1962, Mr George Vernon Northcott CBE (1891–1963) had started negotiations with the board of directors of the Theatre Royal with the view to "saving" the theatre, and its re-creation as a theatre and arts centre.
 A small group from the University of Exeter prepared a memorandum explaining how they saw the Theatre Royal functioning in the kind of way that Mr Northcott visualised and outlining some ideas.
 They submitted this memorandum to the board of directors of the Theatre Royal and to Mr Northcott.
 After some time, however, negotiations failed to develop and the Theatre Royal was sold.

 For a time, informal discussions continued between Mr Northcott and the university, and later in 1962 more formal contacts were made.
 The then vice-chancellor, Sir James Cook, pointed out that the university had for some time earmarked a site for a theatre on its development plan and it was possible that, in collaboration with the university, Mr Northcott's ideas for a theatre and arts centre could be realised.

 Ultimately, the university offered a site: Mr Northcott established a trust with a benefaction of £100,000 (later supplemented by donations of £50,000 from the Calouste Gulbenkian Foundation and from other bodies), to establish the "Northcott Devon Theatre and Arts Centre", which would serve the needs of the community in the region.
-The Northcott Theatre opened with a production of The Merchant of Venice, starring Tony Church, its first Artistic Director, on 2 November 1967.
+The Northcott Theatre opened with a production of The Merchant of Venice, starring Tony Church, its first artistic director, on 2 November 1967.
 Barbara Hepworth unveiled one of her sculptures in the foyer on opening night.
 The architects were Sir William Holford and Partners and the theatre consultant Michael Warre.

 Actors who spent time in the Northcott company in their earlier careers include Polly James, Lesley Joseph, John Nettles, Robert Lindsay, Brian Protheroe, Bob Peck, Geraldine James, Paul Jesson, Joanna Tope, Caroline John, Celia Imrie, Nick Brimble and Imelda Staunton; and Nicholas Hytner professionally directed his first straight dramas here.
-In its first years, the company originated a number of plays of West Country interest, including new historical drama by Jack Emery and an adaptation of the Cornish Mystery Play Cycle.
+In its first years, the company originated a number of plays of West Country interest, including new historical drama by Jack Emery and an adaptation of the Ordinalia, the Cornish Mystery Play Cycle.
 It also toured productions throughout the area.
+The public areas hosted a changing display of art.

 The Northcott has a strong history as a producing repertory theatre, that is to say the bulk of its historical productions were staged by the company itself, rather than being brought in from elsewhere.